 There are different verification code types, but the most commonly used is CAPTCHA.
 This generates a random code within an image next to a text box.
 The form visitor has to type in the exact code in order for the form data to be sent.

-Owners can deactivate the verification code of their web forms, although this would increase the vulnerability of the forms to spamming attacks.
-The verification code is linked to the entire form, so if it is not completed properly, the information on the web form will not be sent.
+Owners can deactivate the verification code of their web forms.
+However, this would increase the vulnerability of the forms to spamming attacks.

-123 Form Builder encourages its users to use verification codes whenever possible on their forms.
-You can find the option in the Security section of the web form within the 123 Form Builder account.
+We encourage our form builder users to use verification codes whenever possible on their forms.
+You can find them in the Security section of the Form Editor, under Captcha settings.